borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 - Running **dcm2bids**
     #.
 Navigate to your **xnat** project.
     #.
 Prepare a **dcm2bids** configuration JSON file containing all required scan-to-BIDS mappings, and store it on **xnat**.
-        - example config file can be found in `pipeline/eeg_fmri_pipelines/fmri_preprocessing\utilities` together with a batch script to help run `dicom2bids` command
+        - example config file for the finger-tapping experiment can be found in `pipeline/eeg_fmri_pipelines/fmri_preprocessing\utilities` together with a batch script to help run `dicom2bids` command
         - Click on your project, then `Manage Files`, select `resources` for `level` then add Folder called `configs` then upload file `config.json`
     #.
 Select the **Processing Dashboard**, and then **MR Sessions**